Made by Caring Canadians

 In the Community

 Since the inception of her company Carmina has found ways to give back to her community.
 The company has provided opportunities for employment to those facing barriers to employment.
-This has included staff who are recent Canadians with little to no English language and college students.
+This has included staff who are young mothers needing flexible working hours, recent Canadians and college students.

 Engaging with our community will always be an integral part of what we do at Carmina de Young.